Check out these resources you can use at your own Bird Day event!

 Bird Day Bookmarks

 We created a series of bookmarks with useful tips on how to help birds on their migratory journey.
-Order the whole set or select the ones you want.
-The bookmarks are bilingual.
-Available while supplies last.
+You can download individual bookmarks in English or French.

 Bookmark 1: Prevent Window Collisions

 Bookmark 2: Protect Birds from Pets

 Bookmark 3: Create a Healthy Yard for Birds

 Bookmark 4: Leave Fledglings Where You Find Them

 Bookmark 6: Make Mindful Consumer Choices